thirdweb-dev/ai/python/thirdweb-mcp/README.md

 The thirdweb MCP server requires configuration based on which services you want to enable:

-1. **thirdweb Secret Key**: Required for Nebula and Insight services.
+1. **thirdweb Secret Key**: Required for Nebula, Insight, and Storage services.
 Obtain from the [thirdweb dashboard](https://thirdweb.com/dashboard).
 2. **Chain IDs**: Blockchain network IDs to connect to (e.g., 1 for Ethereum mainnet, 137 for Polygon).
 3. **Engine Configuration**: If using the Engine service, you'll need the Engine URL and authentication JWT.